PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/ppvehicle_attribute_en.md

 Note:
-1. The prediction speed of the attribute model is based on the test of Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz, the MKLDNN acceleration strategy is enabled, and the number of threads is 10.
+1. The inference speed of the attribute model is obtained from the test on Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz, with the MKLDNN acceleration strategy enabled, and 10 threads.
-2. About the model PPLCNet, Please refer to [PP-LCNet Series](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.4/docs/en/models/PP-LCNet_en.md).
+2. For introductions, please refer to [PP-LCNet Series](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.4/docs/en/models/PP-LCNet_en.md).
+Related paper is available on PP-LCNet paper
-3. The training and test phase of vehicle attribute recognition model are both based on [VeRi dataset](https://www.v7labs.com/open-datasets/veri-dataset).
+3. The training and test phase of vehicle attribute recognition model are both obtained from [VeRi dataset](https://www.v7labs.com/open-datasets/veri-dataset).

-- The published pretrained model support the recognition of 10 colors and 9 models, same with VeRi dataset.
-The detail are:
+- The provided pre-trained model supports 10 colors and 9 models, which is the same with VeRi dataset.
+The details are as follows:

 ```yaml
 # Vehicle Colors